arlejeun/sputnik/README.md

 This application is written using Python 2.7.
 The database used is MongoDB.

-Docker is the recommended tool for running in development and production nut not yet available.
+Docker is the recommended tool for running in development and production but not yet available.

 ## Unit Testing